erf-model/ERF/Docs/sphinx_doc/Inputs.rst

 Moisture
 ========

-The microphysics model takes potential temperature :math:`\theta`, total pressure :math:`p`, and dry air density :math:`\rho_d` as input.
+ERF has two different moisture models -- one that includes only water vapor and cloud water, and a more complete model that includes water vapor, cloud water, cloud ice, rain, snow and graupel.

+If ERF is compiled with ERF_USE_WARM_NO_PRECIP defined, then the first model is used and no further inputs are required.

-If ERF is compiled with ERF_USE_MOISTURE defined, then the following run-time options control how the moisture model is used.
+If ERF is compiled with ERF_USE_MOISTURE defined, then the following run-time options control how the full moisture model is used.

 List of Parameters
 ------------------